kefranabg/bento-starter-docs/docs/setup/README.md

 **Your project is now available on firebase hosting**.<br />
 **You can also run `npm run serve` and start your app development !**

-However we recommand you to go through optional steps to get a better developer experience :sunglasses:
+However we recommend you to go through optional steps to get a better developer experience :sunglasses:

 ## Step 3 (Optional) - Continuous integration/deployment